-- (1) Press the Menu and Black Start (Mono Start) keys.
-Next press the ▲ key four times to make the machine enter the maintenance mode. - The machine displays "■■ MAINTENANCE ■■■" on the LCD, indicating that it is placed in the initial stage of the maintenance mode, a mode in which the machine is ready to accept entry from the keys. - (2) Enter 8 and 0 using the $\triangle / \nabla$ and OK keys. - (3) Press the Black Start (Mono Start) key several times until the purge (or flushing) count appears on the LCD. - (4) Enter 2, 7, 8, and 3 using the $\triangle / \nabla$ and OK keys to reset the purge (or flushing) count. - (5) Press the Stop/Exit key to return to the initial stage of the maintenance mode. - (6) Enter 9 twice using the $\triangle / \nabla$ and OK keys to exit from the maintenance mode.
+The machine beeps for approx. one second and displays "II MAINTENANCE III" on the LCD, indicating that it is placed in the initial stage of the maintenance mode, a mode in which the machine is ready to accept entry from the keys.

+- (2) Press the 8 and 0 keys in this order in the initial stage of the maintenance mode. - (3) Press the Black Start (Mono Start) key several times until the purge (or flushing) count appears on the LCD. - (4) Press the 2, 7, 8, and 3 keys in this order to reset the purge (or flushing) count. - (5) Press the Stop/Exit key to return to the initial stage of the maintenance mode. - (6) Press the 9 key twice to exit from the maintenance mode.